HexiangZhou/Quadruped-Control-OCS2-ROS2/README.md

 ros2 launch launch_simulation legged_robot_sqp.launch.py robot_type:=b1
 ```
 ### command
-use user_command shell to control the gait and movement of legged robot
+You can use the user_command shell to control the gait and movement of the legged robot.

-Example:
+**Examples:**
-use "gait:trot" to switch gait
+* Use "gait:trot" to switch the gait to trot.
-use "goal:1 1 0 0" to set the goal of movement
+* Use "goal:1 1 0 0" to set the movement goal to "(x, y, z, yaw)=(1, 1, 0, 0)".